slavkoss/fwphp/readme.md

 Conclusion after 20 years is : B12phpfw is most useful for CRUD in msg-blog and simmilar modules, so it is **precisely B12phpCRUDfw**.
 For mnu and mkd markdown WYSIWYG editor and simmilar modules we **most probably do not nead B12phpfw** code skeleton, but I did it.
 **Includes and method calls instead http// jump to pages** - this is interesting question. http// jump to pages in B12phpfw is used only to jump in other module.

+<br /><br /><br /><br />
 ## 1\.4 To do - done
 Everything important is done in current version code.

+Done :
+1. Code logic like Oracle Forms.
+2. Modules mnu (main menu), msg (blog), mkd (WYSIWYG markdown editor, with Simplemde or with Summernote HTML).
+3. FUNCTIONAL namespaces
+4. CRUD PDO trait
+5. pretty URL-s only php, without web server magic

+I not intend to do :
+1. TO DO Grid with updatable fields, I think, is not needed, but could be useful.
+2. TO DO No charts - see other learning sources.
+3. TO DO Details like data formats (**page fields should be all characters** like in Oracle APEX), computations... are easy to find in other learning sources.
+4. TO DO More security.

-1. Difficult parts are not many :
+Difficult parts are :
 1. **DONE** Navigation - links - I think this is ok.
 2. TO DO PDO CRUD for more DBI eg : MySQL (DONE), Oracle (DONE)... or TO DO any DB with DB adapter code like for MySQL and Oracle.
        I did only basic code - is working - should be improved.
 3. Tables : sorting, cols filtering, rows filtering.
 I have only basic code - working - should be improved.

-2. TO DO Grid with updatable fields, I think, is not needed, but could be useful.
-3. TO DO No charts - see other learning sources.
-4. TO DO Details like data formats (**page fields should be all characters** like in Oracle APEX), computations... are easy to find in other learning sources.
-5. TO DO More security.
+### TO DO / DONE :
 1. 2020.09.05 **DONE** On Linux demo sites : some PHP statement works different than on Windows (about dozen incompatibilities), eg links do not work in msg module, but work in mnu and mkd modules)  :   DONE in wsroot_path\zinc\Config_allsites.php :
    Error on Linux not on Windows : $REQUEST_URI = filter_input(INPUT_SERVER, 'REQUEST_URI', FILTER_SANITIZE_STRING);
    No error on both OS : $REQUEST_URI = filter_var($_SERVER['REQUEST_URI'], FILTER_SANITIZE_URL) ;

-6. 2020.09.30 **DONE version 7.0.0.0** where 7 is main ver. (refactored core code), 1st 0 is DB change, 2nd 0 is code change, 3rd 0 is error correction change
+2. 2020.09.30 **DONE version 7.0.0.0** where 7 is main ver. (refactored core code), 1st 0 is DB change, 2nd 0 is code change, 3rd 0 is error correction change
     1. declare(strict_types=1) ; - PHP 7
     2. DBI improved : **trait Db_allsites** instead class Db_allsites.
     3. Each DB table (persistent storage) has adapter **class Tbl_crud :**  which uses B12phpfw\core\zinc\Db_allsites  and  implements Interf_Tbl_crud